brookshelley/brookshelley.github.com/movies.md

 ## 2018 <a name="2018"></a>

+38. **Tragedy Girls**

+    What a wild, fucked-up movie about social media, murder, and friendship.
+    Don't do it for the gram.

 37. **I, Tonya**

     Finally watched this with a friend, and wow, it was good but full of very